gmskazi/pdfmc/README.md

 pdfmc encrypt directory
 ```

-Or you can add pdf files that you would like to be merged, this will skip the UI for selecting the PDF files.
+Or you can add pdf files that you would like to be encrypted, this will skip the UI for selecting the PDF files.

 ```bash
 pdfmc merge file1.pdf file2.pdf file3.pdf
 ```

-You have the ability to choose which PDFs you would like to encrypt (including multiple files) and set a password,
+You have the ability to choose which PDFs you would like to encrypt (including multiple files) and set a password.
-the encrypted files will have "encrypt-" at the beginning of the file saved in your current working directory.

 #### flags